 To be clear, I've been skeptical about this for some time.
-Cars are better suited to long trips than motorcycles, and for shorter ones, the question that matters more than anything else is liquidity: how quickly will the marginal rider find a driver ready to take them?
-(You will agree with me that it makes little sense to wait 7 minutes for a 3-minute trip.)
+Cars are better suited to long trips than motorcycles, and for shorter trips, the most important factor is liquidity: how quickly will the marginal rider find a driver ready to take them?
+(The reader will agree that it makes little sense to wait 7 minutes for a 3-minute trip.)
 However, just like getting to scale depends on liquidity, liquidity also depends on scale.
 In other words, these apps must generate enough demand to consume supply as they grow it.
-Yes, there are use cases for them today (they have users!) but they seem niche, and it's not clear how much larger those user cohorts will grow over time.
+Yes, there are narrow use cases today (they have users, after all!) but it's not clear that there's a mass market opportunity here.

-In a society like Nigeria's, for example, a bet on massive motorcycle hailing adoption feels like swimming against the currents of current cultural tropes; cars are social markers, beyond being means of transportation.
-For those who seek the lowest prices, online hailing might cost too much, and for those willing to pay for the best experience, motorcycles may not be able to deliver it.
-To be clear, these factors aren't universal: private motorcycles are Southeast Asia's cultural equivalent of the American minivan, but perhaps "Africa" does not look as much like Southeast Asia as we've been led to believe.
+In Nigeria, for example, cars are social markers, beyond being means of transportation.
+For price-sensitive consumers, online hailing might be too expensive.
+And for those willing to pay a premium, motorcycles may not be the best riding experience.
+To be clear, these factors aren't universal: private motorcycles are Southeast Asia's cultural equivalent of the American minivan, but maybe "Africa" isn't as analogous to Southeast Asia as we've been led to believe.

 This is probably worth a second look — how should we be thinking about it?